kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ## Get environment events

-When you have the name of the environment you want to dig into use `kosli list snapshots` or `kosli log environment` to browse snapshost and changes in the environment, or `kosli get snapshot` to have a look at a specific snapshot.
+When you have the name of the environment you want to dig into use `kosli list snapshots` or `kosli log environment` to browse snapshots and changes in the environment, or `kosli get snapshot` to have a look at a specific snapshot.

 ```
 $ kosli list snapshots aws-beta